b-stha/athena-desktop/README.md

 ## Development

 The client targets Windows and C#.
 Build, run, and test instructions will be added when the first implementation is available.

-Development proceeds in small, testable steps with incremental commits.

 ## Related Repository